spoonapps/docs/reference/samples/0-samples-header.md

 ## Samples
-Here are a few examples that will show you specific use cases for using Spoonium with some popular project types.
+Here are a few examples that will show you specific use cases for using Spoon with some popular project types.